mmartial/ComfyUI-Nvidia-Docker/README.md

 #!/bin/bash

-echo "== Adding system package" sudo apt update sudo apt install -y nvtop
+echo "== Adding system package" DEBIAN_FRONTEND=noninteractive sudo apt update DEBIAN_FRONTEND=noninteractive sudo apt install -y nvtop

-echo "== Adding python  package" source /comfy/mnt/venv/bin/activate pip3 install nvitop
+echo "== Adding python package" source /comfy/mnt/venv/bin/activate pip3 install pipx echo "== Adding nvitop"
+# nvitop will be installed in the user's .local/bin directory which will be removed when the container is updated
+pipx install nvitop
+# extend the path to include the installation directory
+export PATH=/comfy/.local/bin:${PATH}
+# when starting a new docker exec, will still need to be run as ~/.local/bin/nvitop
+# but will be in the PATH for commands run from within this script

+echo "== Override ComfyUI launch command"
+# Make sure to have activated the venv before running this command
+cd /comfy/mnt/ComfyUI
-echo "== Override ComfyUI launch command" cd /ComfyUI python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --temp-directory /comfy/mnt/data --fast
+python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --fast

 echo "== To prevent the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overrode it, we could simply end with an ok exit: 'exit 0'"